-While pumpkin is a fall vegetable, it’s also a staple at Easter dinners, so canned pumpkin can be easily found in the spring.
-But really, any day is a good day for something made with pumpkin, isn’t it?
-This oatmeal is packed with protein, fibre, beta-carotene, AND it’s sugar-free: it gets a touch of natural sweetness from maple syrup instead.
+Whether you start with fresh pumpkin or canned, this oatmeal is packed with protein, fibre, and beta-carotene, AND it’s sugar-free — it gets a touch of natural sweetness from maple syrup instead.
 For those who really like the clove and ginger kick of pumpkin pie, use pumpkin pie spice instead of cinnamon.

 This recipe makes two large servings but is easily doubled to serve four.